How to Attract Corporate Entertainment Bookers

 Professional, sophisticated, polished, slick, memorable – when we think of corporate entertainment these are the words that spring to mind.
 There is no doubt that how you look and how you present yourself makes a huge difference in this world.
 So take a really good look at your image and make sure it represents every one of the words above.
 A theme or costume can help to give your act this sort of edge – perhaps with some vintage style and glamour.

 Are your photos clear, do they show you at your best and are you in an environment that will appeal to these bookers?
 A beautiful photo of you on stage at a kid’s party is great as a way to attract the Mums and Dads market, but if you want high-paying corporate clients then you need to show them a different side.
-The same applies to your videos – shaky, grainy footage of you singing in a bar, or performing in your house will do far more harm than good.
+The same applies to your videos – shaky, grainy footage of you singing in a bar, or performing in your house will do far more harm than good to get those singing gigs in.
 For some good tips on getting really professional promotional materials, read out blogs on creating videos and getting just the right photos.

 Think Outside the Box